marimontefusco/marimontefusco/README.md

 - ⚡ I’m graduated in Fashion Design
 - ⚡ Nowadays I’m studying web development and programming languages to become a Front-end Developer
 - ⚡ I’m currently learning Javascript and React and improving my HTML and CSS codes
+- ⚡ I'm focused on hands-on programms to improve my codes and learn more every day
 - ⚡ Feel free to contact me!

 <br>